 - Gorongosa National Park – add this to your Mozambique travel agenda to enjoy the sights of native species in the park.

-- Maputo – Designed by Gustav Eiffel, it is the beautiful landmark of the city you shouldn’t miss in your Mozambique holidays.
+- Maputo – Designed by Gustav Eiffel, it is the beautiful landmark of the city you shouldn’t miss in your holidays to Mozambique.

 - Great Limpopo Transfrontier Park safari – The visit to this park will amp your holidays to Mozambique experience up.
 It hosts a wide variety of species.